Изображения страниц

 [graphic]

 America's color and strength and beauty.
-And it is the only word, now at the coming of summer when the New Orleans road is a mass of green stuff and flowers, to use when all speech is dropped and the eye fills with a virgin nature
+And it is the only word, now at the coming of summer when the New Orleans road is a mass of green stuff and flowers, to use when all speech is drop

 and a cloud-washed heaven.

 In the tart dawn before the sun climbs up into the blue, it is worth a lifetime of city labor and crowded exertion to spend a few hours in that quietly speeding observation car and watch the receding hills, the purple distances, the rapidly passing glimpse of little hamlets sprawled over a brief valley, the lazy curl of fog from an awakening earth meeting the slim threads of chimney smoke from little houses hidden in the hand of the soil.
-To speed furiously on, smoothly and easily, with the adventure of Land's
+To speed furiously on, smoothly and easily, with the adventure of Land's End always dominant and the knowledge of safety a solid and comfortable impres

 Santa Barbara Mission

-ficiency and immaculate understanding.
+our hide-clothed possessions, of silent efficiency and immaculate understanding.
 What a tremendous change from the stage coach!
 What an immense transformation in the few short years separating 1870 from 1927!

-pleasure; in the very end, when the white-toothed porter commences cleaning our baggage and brushing our boots, when the excited travelers suppress their hastily exclaimed "New Orleans!" and the long-bodied servant of glass and steel and wood is at last standing unlabored and at lazy ease in the dark bigness of the depot.
+ND there is the test of all this pleasure; in the very end, when the white-toothed porter commences cleaning our baggage and brushing our boots, when the excited travelers suppress their hastily exclaimed "New Orleans!" and the long-bodied servant of glass and steel and wood is at last standing unlabored and at lazy ease in the dark bigness of the depot.
 There is the surprised knowledge that the journey is so suddenly over, that we are unwearied and fresh, that in that exquisite trip we have never noticed the flying hours, keeping their unceasing time with the huge steel wheels.
 That is the test of travel, of all transportation to all the corners of the world.

 We had sliced Arizona, dipped into New Mexico, looked into the Mexican hills from El Paso, come through Texas, crossed the Mississippi and were in the depot at New Orleans.

-It is a strange thing, this modern. travel.
-A glorious series of compact pictures and impressions.
-A show where everything is provided, food, bed, magazines, sweets, all the conveniences of life.
+everything is provided, food, bed, magazines, sweets, all the conveniences of life.
 Where you are the central figure, the meat of the shell so to speak, for whom the entire theatre has been provided and in whom it concentrates its choicest delights.
 The hours must not lag-and they do not.
 Each minute is a moment of pleasure, every day a space of delight.
 From the rush and last part

 « ПредыдущаяПродолжить »